hpe-storage/scod/docs/csi_driver/operations.md

  -p '{"spec":{"persistentVolumeReclaimPolicy":"Retain"}}'
 ```

-!!! caution "Dataloss Warning"
+!!! caution "Data Loss Warning"
     It's **EXTREMELY** important no errors are returned from the above command.
-It **WILL** lead to dataloss.
+It **WILL** lead to data loss.

 Validate the "persistentVolumeReclaimPolicy".